-Bolton manuscript puts Republicans under pressure in Trump impeachment trial
+Republicans in Trump impeachment trial on the spot over Bolton book report

 Trump denied telling Bolton he was seeking something in return for unfreezing the Ukrainian aid, which eventually was provided in September after the controversy became public.

-“I haven’t seen the manuscript, but I can tell you nothing was ever said to John Bolton,” Trump told reporters outside the White House ahead of a meeting with Israeli Prime Minister Benjamin Netanyahu.
+“I haven’t seen the manuscript, but I can tell you nothing was ever said to John Bolton,” Trump told reporters outside the White House.

-In its second day of its opening arguments, Trump’s defense team said a crucial reason that House Democrats impeached Trump was not because of any misconduct by the president but because of deep political differences.
+In its second day of its opening arguments, Trump’s defense team said a crucial reason that House Democrats impeached Trump was not due to misconduct by the president but because of deep political differences.

 “We live in a constitutional republic where you have deep policy concerns and deep differences.
 That should not be the basis of an impeachment,” Jay Sekulow, one of Trump’s lawyers, told the senators.